Principles of operator algebras: 11b. Type I algebras

 \begin{proof} These results are all elementary, the idea being as follows:

 (1) The fact that $\Delta,\varepsilon,S$ satisfy the axioms is clear from definitions, and the converse follows from the Gelfand theorem, by working out the details, regarding $\Delta,\varepsilon,S$.

-(2) Once again, the fact that $\Delta,\varepsilon,S$ satisfy the axioms is clear from definitions, with the remark that the use of the opposite multiplication $(a,b)\to a\cdot b$ in really needed here, in order for the antipode $S$ to be an algebra morphism:
+(2) Once again, the fact that $\Delta,\varepsilon,S$ satisfy the axioms is clear from definitions.
 For the converse, we use a trick.
-Let $A$ be an arbitrary finite dimensional Hopf algebra, as in Definition 11.13, and consider its comultiplication, counit, multiplication, unit and antipode maps.
+Let $A$ be an arbitrary finite dimensional Hopf algebra, as in Definition 11.9, and consider its comultiplication, counit, multiplication, unit and antipode maps.
 The transposes of these maps are then linear maps as follows:

 It is routine to check that these maps make $A^*$ into a Hopf algebra.
 Now assuming that $A$ is cocommutative, it follows that $A^*$ is commutative, so by (1) we obtain $A^*=C(G)$ for a certain finite group $G$, which in turn gives $A=C^*(G)$, as desired.